BeingBeyond/MEgoHand/README.md

 ## Code
-We will release our code and part of our dataset soon.
+We will release our code and dataset soon.

 ## Citation
 If you find our work useful, please consider citing us!